Latin America is known for its exuberant and colourful culture. Nowhere is this more true than Guatemala.

 My timing was fortunate, it was Palm Sunday, which had drawn in a few regional visitors to the cemetery.
 While keeping a respectful distance, I saw families lighting fire and incense as they gathered together in chant.

 Resting on tombstones I spotted maize (corn) which has significant meaning.
-Maize is a symbol of rebirth, and also the food that is believed to sustain the dead as they journey from the ordinary world to the otherworld.
+Maize is a symbol of rebirth.
+It’s also the food that is believed to sustain the dead as they journey from the ordinary world to the otherworld.

 Colours & symbolism

-Curious to know more about what some of the colours represented, a man working at the hotel I was staying offered some insight.
+I was curious to know more about what some of the colours represented.
+After searching around, a man working at the hotel I was staying offered some insight.

 Specific colours also have special symbolism, and this might influence what colour the tombs are painted.
 For example, white represents purity, turquoise is for protection, and yellow represents the sun’s life force.

-I’m not sure how true this is, but I read somewhere that families of the deceased will repaint the tombs of their loved ones on the Day of the Dead.
+I’m not sure how much truth is in this, but I read somewhere that families of the deceased repaint the tombs of their loved ones on the Day of the Dead.
 While I wasn’t able to confirm this, I did spot an array of artistic murals that appeared much newer than the mausoleums they were painted on.

 Reflections on visiting Chichicastenango Cemetery

-While I was initially called by the bright colours of Chichicastenango Cemetery, it turned out to be so much more than that.
+While I was initially attracted by the bright colours of Chichicastenango Cemetery, it turned out to be so much more than that.

-My visit made me think about how my relationship to death has been largely shaped by the attitudes and practices that are prevalent in Western culture.
+My visit made me think about how my relationship to death.
+It dawned on me that I am largely shaped by the attitudes and practices that are prevalent in Western culture.

 Seeing all these colourful tombs made me realise that the Mayas relationship to death is very different to that of that UK.
 I can’t help wonder how my attitude toward death might be different if I lived in a country such as Guatemala.